usaid-cs/yesterday-i-learned/random.md

 - Samsung reports preventing OLED burn-in by ["avoid keeping a static picture on ... for more than two hours at a time"](http://www.samsung.com/ca/support/skp/faq/441670).
 - Midlife is when you are between the age of 40 and 55.
 Midwife is when you deal with someone else's pregnancy.
 - [62.1 Tg of chicken eggs was produced in 2009.](https://en.wikipedia.org/wiki/Egg_as_food) That is 2.32 million tonnes of cholesterol.
-- WOSIB stands for "Women Opposing Shitting In Bags", the same people in Women Aginst [Colectomies](https://en.wikipedia.org/wiki/Colectomy) and Proctocolectomies (WACAP).
 - Through a cheap USB-C cable (say between a laptop and a phone), it is not that the phone will blow up because it asks for too much power; [it is that the laptop will burn out because it could not supply the requested power.](https://www.theverge.com/2016/2/4/10916264/usb-c-russian-roulette-power-cords) At least for that guy on The Verge.
 - [Experts](https://www.slideshare.net/inapurba/quality-assurance-vs-quality-control-62273982) (i.e. people on the Internet) argue that QC fulfils quality requirements, whereas QA devises processes to ensure high quality.
 In short, QA are the managers, QC are the monkeys.
 - [Early electric cars](https://en.wikipedia.org/wiki/History_of_the_electric_vehicle) were limited to 32km/h because, apparently, they didn't have transistors.
 Suspect this has to do with holding charge.